 BICEP3 is a telescope system which builds on the success of BICEP1 and BICEP1, making groundbreaking measurements of the polarization of the cosmic microwave background (CMB) radiation.
 It is a pathfinder instrument for the BICEP Array, and is operated at the South Pole in coordination with additional CMB telescopes including the Keck Array and the South Pole Telescope.

 All formal offers will be made by FAS Human Resources.

 Salary Grade: 057

 Union: 00 - Non Union, Exempt or Temporary

-Bachelor's or higher degree in engineering, physics, or a related field.
-At least 2 years related engineering or research experience, including professional experience in the Arctic or Antarctic, or academic research experience working with similar projects.
+Bachelors or higher degree in Engineering, Physics, or a related field.
+At least 2 years' related engineering or research experience, including professional experience with remote fieldwork at Polar or high-altitude sites, or academic research experience working with similar projects.